IMPORTANT: COVID-19 update on courses supported through the HWSP

 What is Case Management?

-Successful applicants will be case managed by the RDN throughout their scholarship or bursary activity relevant to the value of the scholarship or bursary and the scope of any Return of Service Obligation (RoSO).
+Successful applicants will be case managed by the RDN throughout their scholarship or bursary activity.
+Usually this means a phone call every six months to discuss the skills you are learning and the implementation of them relevant to the value of the scholarship or bursary and the scope of any Return of Service Obligation (RoSO).

 Is the scholarship means tested?